 To make your decision between the two packages easier you can view what extra newspapers are included in the Extra package.

-You will obviously need to cancel your subscription before your month or 6 months is up.
-Otherwise your account will be automatically renewed.
+You will need to cancel your subscription before your month or 6 months are up.
+Otherwise, your account will be automatically renewed.

 I just thought that I would point that out as I have seen countless complaints about this from Newspapers.com as well as other subscription sites.